wearable-neuromodulation-device-meditation-back

 We designed a solution that supports all this functionality but is more compact and less expensive.

-Optimizing Control Unit
+Optimizing the Control Unit

 The PCB redesign helped reduce the size and cost of the control unit and made it more energy efficient.